Paroxysmal Nocturnal Hemoglobinuria

 PNH and acquired aplastic anemia are closely related disorders, while PNH can also occur in association with some forms of myelodysplasia such as refractory anemia.
 Individuals with PNH may have acquired aplastic anemia or myelodysplasia at the same time.
 Researchers believe that PNH may arise out of autoimmune bone marrow failure, which causes most cases of acquired aplastic anemia and some cases of myelodysplasia.

 Acquired aplastic anemia is a rare disorder caused by profound, almost complete bone marrow failure.
 Bone marrow is the spongy substance found in the center of the long bones of the body.
 The bone marrow produces specialized cells (hematopoietic stem cells) that grow and eventually develop into red blood cells (erythrocytes), white blood cells (leukocytes), and platelets.
 In acquired aplastic anemia, an almost complete absence of hematopoietic stem cells eventually results in low levels of red and white blood cells and platelets (pancytopenia).
-Specific symptoms associated with acquired aplastic anemia may vary, but include fatigue, chronic infections, dizziness, weakness, headaches, and episodes of excessive bleeding.
+Specific symptoms associated with acquired aplastic anemia may vary, but include fatigue, recurrent infections, dizziness, weakness, headaches, and episodes of excessive bleeding.
 Most cases of acquired aplastic anemia occur for unknown reasons (idiopathic), although researchers now believe that most of these cases result from the immune system mistakenly targeting the bone marrow (autoimmunity).
 (For more information on this disorder, choose "acquired aplastic anemia" as your search term in the Rare Disease Database.)

 Myelodysplastic syndrome (myelodysplasia) is a rare group of blood disorders that occur as a result of improper development of blood cells within the bone marrow.
 The three main types of blood cells (i.e., red blood cells, white blood cells and platelets) are affected.
 Red blood cells deliver oxygen to the body, white blood cells help fight infections, and platelets assist in clotting to stop blood loss.
 These improperly developed blood cells fail to develop normally and enter the bloodstream.
 As a result, individuals with MDS have abnormally low blood cell levels (low blood counts).
 General symptoms associated with MDS include fatigue, dizziness, weakness, bruising and bleeding, frequent infections, and headaches.
 In some cases, MDS may progress to life-threatening failure of the bone marrow or develop into an acute leukemia.
 The exact cause of MDS is unknown, but in approximately 50 percent of cases acquired (somatic) genetic abnormalities can be identified in the bone marrow cells.
 There are no certain environmental risk factors.
 (For more information on this disorder, choose "myelodsyplastic syndromes" as your search term in the Rare Disease Database.)

 Rarely, individuals with PNH may eventually develop leukemia, which is a form of cancer affecting the bone marrow and blood.
-It is characterized by the uncontrolled accumulation of blood cells.
+It is characterized by the uncontrolled accumulation of immature blood cells.
 Acute forms of leukemia often result in low levels of red and white blood cells and platelets (pancytopenia).